-I have found many versions of his recipe.
+There are many versions of old-fashioned oatmeal cake online.
+This recipe closely resembles the one I enjoyed as a child.
 Pillsbury’s has a slightly different ratio of ingredients as mine.
-Better Homes & Gardens has yet another version.
+Southern Living has yet another version.
 And food.com has a version that has raisins in it.

 Ingredients